A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Amen.

-For he who imposes on the sinners still the sentence of the verdict
+For he who imposes the this sentence on sinners

 Is prepared to give pardon to the converted.